 Complete a bachelor's or master's degree in nursing to advance in your career.
 Course schedules are flexible enough to fit around your busy schedule.
 Most courses are offered online.

 After completing prerequisite courses, you can apply for the 2-year nursing program.
 Upon completion of the nursing coursework, you will take the RN-NCLEX exam to become a Registered Nurse (RN).
-A bridge option is available for students who already are a Licensed Practical Nurse (LPN) or hold a paramedic license.
 The Springfield campus is non-residential.

-If you already hold an LPN or paramedic license and live in the Salem, Mo., area, you can complete the Associate of Science in Nursing (ASN) degree in just one year and then take the RN-NCLEX exam to become a Registered Nurse.
+If you already hold an LPN or paramedic license and live in the Salem or Springfield, Mo., areas, you can complete the Associate of Science in Nursing (ASN) degree in just one year and then take the RN-NCLEX exam to become a Registered Nurse.
 You will complete a "bridge" course prior to the beginning of the first semester to ensure that you are prepared for the nursing courses.
-The Salem campus is non-residential.
+The Salem and Springfield campuses are non-residential.

 If you want to become a Registered Nurse (RN) and want the traditional, residential college experience, consider the Pre-Licensure Bachelor of Science in Nursing degree program on the SBU-Bolivar campus.
 You will graduate with a bachelor's degree and be prepared to take the RN-NCLEX exam to become an RN.Pre-Licensure BSN Degree